MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/subcontract-line-products.md

 3. On the **Quick Create**, in the **Transaction Class** field, select **Material** and enter or select the required field information.
 4. Select **Save**.

-The following table provides information about the fields on the Subcontract line details page and the quick create page as they are relevant for purchasing products.
+The following table provides information about the fields on the **Subcontract line details** page and the **Quick create** page as they are relevant for purchasing products.

 | Field | Description |
 | ----- | ----------- |